SEACrowd/seacrowd.github.io/_pages/apprenticeship.md

 ### What Increases Your Chances

 - Bachelor’s degree with a publication or Master’s degree.
-- Clear AI research goals (pre-PhD programs, early-year PhD, or prior collaboration with mentors).
+- Clear AI research goals (pre-doctoral programs, early-year PhD, or prior collaboration with mentors).
-- Fit with project topics, capability, motivation, and mentors (assessed via application + interview).
+- Fit with project topic, capability, motivation, mentors (assessed via application + interview).

 ## What You'll Gain

 - **Certificate of achievement** upon completion
 - **Letter of recommendation** for PhD/job applications (for strong contributors)
-- **Potential publication** at top ML/AI/NLP venues (first authorship reserved for project leads)
+- **Potential publication** at top ML/AI/NLP venues.
+The order of authorship is determined by your actual contribution, and usually first authorship is reserved for project lead.
 - **Mentorship** from experienced AI researchers
 - **Peer network** with similar research interests
 - **Hands-on experience** in collaborative AI research